About WSOP Rings

 You Do Sometimes Get Chips but to Get Rings You Need to Win

 In some events, you will get paid a nice amount of chips for finishing in second place in the second round.
-But if you want the rings, In some events, you will get paid a nice amount of chips for finishing in second place. you will need to win.
+But if you want the rings, you will need to win.

 You Need a Different Strategy Than Traditional Sit and Goes